balovbohdan/react-localizer/README.md

     window.localStorage.getItem('langCode')
         || 'en';
 ```
-In some cases language code getter will be rather complicated.
+In some cases language code getter might be rather complicated.
 For example, there
 is one of our `getLangCode` function we use in `NeuroClub` project.
 ```typescript
 import {Config} from 'global-config';